takayuki-nagata/tracecmd-mkdot/README.md

         # for FILE in $(ls *callpaths_*.gv); do echo "Processing $FILE"; dot -Tsvg -O $FILE; done

 4. View the saved `.svg` files.

+There are some example images in `examples` directory.